vantage6/vantage6-workshop/episodes/chapter4.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-In this section, we will go through the steps to create a new organization, a new user, a new collaboration and reset an api key for a node using the vantage6 UI.
+In this section, we will go through the steps to create a new organization, a new user and a new collaboration using the vantage6 UI.

 First you need to log in to the vantage6 UI, and then go to the `Administration` page.
 You can find the `Administration` button in the top right corner of the start page.